 A blind hem is exactly what it sounds like: a hem with stitches you barely notice.
-It's perfect for window coverings or anywhere you want a clean finished edge.
+It's perfect for window coverings, the hem at the bottom of a garment, or anywhere you want a clean finished edge.
 When I first started sewing, attaining a perfect blind hem was like finding the Holy Grail.
 And then a funny thing happened, I practiced it a few times, and realized it was really easy.
 It's sort of like learning to use chopsticks – at first it seems so awkward and difficult and then, suddenly, it's second nature.
 Try a blind hem and you'll never drop a wad of sticky rice in your lap again.

 First, you will need a blind hem foot.
 This is a special foot that comes standard with most sewing machines.
-The foot looks basically like this, although it will be slightly different depending on the brand of your sewing machine:
+The foot shown below is the 9mm Blind Hem foot that came with our Janome Skyline S5.
+Your presser foot version might be slightly different depending on the brand and/o model of your sewing machine.

-Notice that black part in the middle of the foot (it may not be black on your machine's foot).
+Notice the black part in the middle of the foot (it may not be black on your machine's foot).
 It's called a "flange."
 This is your new word for the day; try to work it into a conversation.
 The flange acts as a guide.
-It will rest against the folded edge as you sew to maintain a straight seam and make sure the space between the main stitches and the blind stitches is accurate.
+It will rest against the folded edge of the fabric as you sew, allowing you to maintain a straight seam and make sure the space between the main stitches and the blind stitches is accurate.

 Make a simple hem